Top blog articles

 What is a good tree to plant near a house?

 There is a wide variety of trees that you may choose to plant near a house.
 The fast-growing tree varieties are naturally a popular choice for the easy-to-add layer of organic privacy.
 Fast-growing trees such as Hybrid Willow tree, Leyland Cypress, Green Giant Thuja, and Weeping Podocarpus can easily prove to be a great addition to any yard.
 While the growth rate is an important point to consider, the size of the yard is also an equally important determinant in this regard.
 Following is a list of the more popular options for large areas, mid-sized places, and small yards.
+For expert guidance on which tree variety best suits your property and climate, consider consulting a professional like tree service Tupelo, MS provider who can recommend and help maintain the right trees for your yard.

 Take a look at our guide on How Often Should You Trim Tree Branches!